commercetools/sphere-node-product-csv-sync/README.md

 #### Base attributes

-The following 3 attributes are the bare minimum to create products:
+The following 2 attributes are the bare minimum to create products:
 ```
-productType,name,variantId
+productType,variantId
 ```

 You can define the productType via id or name (as long as it is unique).